 We catch each others eyes again and again and again

 yet I am so weary of failed relationships and the memory

-of your leash lashing me yesterday on our dog walk.
+of your lashing out at me yesterday on our dog walk.

 So I sit and try to read and write and listen to the jazz.

 At last, her blind date appears, or at least someone less whipped than I.

 Though sadly, I am simply lashed on the arm and back